 This complete formula provides 1.5 grams (1500 mg) of glucosamine sulfate and 1.5 g (1500 mg) of chondroitin sulfate combined with the essential nutrients also found in joint components such as 300 mg of vitamin C, calcium (105 mg) as well as manganese (3 mg).

-16 million men and women in the United States are at risk for developing joint issues associated with the breakdown of cartilage in the joints.
+16 million men and women in the United States are at risk for joint health associated with the breakdown of cartilage in the joints.
 These commonly occur in the knees, hips and spine, often as cartilage becomes stiff and loses its elasticity and over time can wear in some areas.
-As cartilage wears away, tendons and ligaments stretch causing pain.
+As cartilage wears away, tendons and ligaments stretch.
 If the condition worsens bones can actually rub together.
-Traditional therapies for joints generally do not heal the problem but simply provide temporary pain relief and often lead to undesirable side effects and increased joint degradation, so a natural support for joint health comes with great need and excitement.
-Research shows that glucosamine and...Full Details
+Traditional therapies for joints generally do not heal the problem but simply provide temporary relief and often lead to increased joint degradation, so a natural support for joint health comes with great need and excitement.
+Research shows that glucosamine and chondroitin are partners in the process of regenerating...Full Details

 Glucosamine is found naturally in most foods and is a building block of joint tissue.
 Glucosamine is a combination of glucose and the amino acid glutamine.
 Glucosamine is used for the formation of glycosaminoglycans and proteoglycans, which are large water binding molecules and important constituents relating to the joint.
 This product can be a great alternative to traditional therapy for helping to aid in adequate joint health.